 I design experiments and technologies to explore the ways in which online platforms can influence the attitudes, beliefs, and behavior of individuals and groups.
-Currently, I am a PhD student in the world's first Network Science PhD program at Northeastern University and am advised by Christo Wilson and David Lazer.
+Currently, I'm a student in the world's first Network Science PhD program at Northeastern University.
+My advisers are Christo Wilson, a computer scientist, and David Lazer, a political scientist.

-The research I've been involved with has been published in journals including the Proceedings of the National Academy of Sciences, Proceedings of the ACM: Human-Computer Interaction, Journal of Technology in Human Services, Behavior Analysis: Research and Practice, and (upcoming) the Proceedings of the Web Conference, Web and Society.
+The research I've been involved with has been published in journals including the Proceedings of the National Academy of Sciences, Proceedings of the ACM: Human-Computer Interaction, Journal of Technology in Human Services, Behavior Analysis: Research and Practice, and the Proceedings of the Web Conference (WWW), Web and Society.

-Before coming to Boston, I spent four and a half years in San Diego, CA working closely with Robert Epstein, former Editor-in-Chief of Psychology Today and the last graduate student of B.F.
+Before Northeastern, I spent four and a half years in San Diego, CA working closely with Robert Epstein, former Editor-in-Chief of Psychology Today and the last doctoral student of B.F.
 Skinner.
 During my time with Dr. Epstein at the American Institute for Behavioral Research and Technology (AIBRT) I co-authored six peer-reviewed journal articles and 21 accepted conference abstracts, helped establish the institute's business (legal, administrative, and accounting) and Institutional Review Board (independent reviews for human-subjects research) procedures, and managed and mentored 20 research assistants.

 Feel free to drop me a line at email@example.com if you'd like to get in touch or talk about a project or idea.